Who runs this · Why it exists · How the data works

 Where the numbers come from

-Every figure on this site comes from public Texas county appraisal district records, the same rolls the counties use to set your tax.
+Every figure on this site comes from public county appraisal and assessment records, the same rolls and tax lists the counties use to set your tax.
+Texas has our deepest per-parcel data today, and we are expanding that depth state by state.
 When the calculator says your home looks over-assessed, it's comparing your assessed value to recent sales and assessments of genuinely comparable homes in your neighborhood, adjusted for size, age, and condition.

-Every comparable in your packet is a real, checkable parcel.
+Every comparable in your kit is a real, checkable parcel.
 You can look up each one on your own county's website and confirm it yourself.
-I don't use made-up estimates or fake testimonials, and I'd rather tell you that you're not over-assessed than sell you a packet you don't need.
+I don't use made-up estimates or fake testimonials.
+If you're not over-assessed I'll say so straight, and the same comp data becomes your Valuation Report instead: PMI cancellation evidence, refinance support, or list pricing.
 You can read more about that approach on the honest pricing page or see the underlying data in the press and methodology section.

 See if your home is over-assessed